Chart Color Schemes

 Infrastructure

-Geraldton has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Geraldton has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified nine such projects that could impact the area.
-Notable ones include the Geraldton Green Connect Project, a 7-Eleven Service Station at Durlacher Street, Geraldton, the expansion of the Geraldton Homemaker Centre, and the development of the Geraldton Youth Precinct Masterplan.
-The following list details those likely to have the most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect the region.
+Notable ones are the Geraldton Green Connect Project, a 7-Eleven service station at Durlacher Street, Geraldton, the expansion of the Geraldton Homemaker Centre, and the development of the Geraldton Youth Precinct Masterplan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.